 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Amyloidosis is a disorder in which abnormal proteins (amyloid) build up in the duck's tissues and organs, resulting in organ dysfunction and death.
-Although there are several types of amyloidosis that occur in humans, ducks are most frequently affected by the inflammation-associated form---also known as amyloid A (AA) or systemic amyloidosis.
+Avian amyloidosis is a well-recognized pathological disorder which is a common cause of death in birds, especially domestic ducks.
+It is a fatal progressive condition in which an abnormal protein (amyloid) builds up within the bird's tissues and organs, leading to organ failure.
+Although there are several types of amyloidosis that occur in humans, ducks are most frequently affected by the inflammation-associated form---also known as AA‐amyloidosis or systemic amyloidosis.

 Avian amyloidosis is often found to occur as a secondary result of several diseases, especially chronic infections.
 Any ducks with existing chronic inflammations (aka bumblefoot, gout, frostbite, and avian tuberculosis) or tumors are more at risk.
 It has been found that prolonged inflammation causes a significant increase in the serum levels of the hepatic acute phase reactant serum amyloid A (SAA), the precursor protein of amyloid protein A (AA).

 Increased incidences of amyloidosis have been shown to occur in ducks kept in overcrowded, stressful living conditions.
 In one study, up to 71% of ducks developed amyloidosis who were kept in overcrowded living conditions.